roshnisoni16/CDAC-Web-Assignment/README.md

-Login Form with Show Password Feature
+Login Form with Show Password Feature:-

 This is a simple login form built with HTML, CSS, and JavaScript.
 It includes features such as form validation, show/hide password, and local storage to remember the user's email.